krishna426426/Module-3-MDT/README.md

 /home/auto/gnoi_cert -target_addr c9300:9339 -op provision  -target_name c9300 -alsologtostderr -organization "jcohoe org" -ip_address 10.1.1.5 -time_out=10s -min_key_size=2048 -cert_id grpc-dial-out-tls -state BC -country CA -ca ./myca.cert  -key ./myca.key
 ```

-Use the **show crypto pki trustpoint | i Tr** CLI to see details of the newly installed certificates.
+Login to the C9300 device and use the **show crypto pki trustpoint | i Tr** CLI to see details of the newly installed certificates.
 The gnoi_cert "GET" operation can also be used to see the certificate details.

 ```
 C9300#show crypto pki trustpoints | i Tr